rebleo/webProduction2019/README.md

 1. Know more about the web’s history as well as current front-end authoring technologies including HTML 5, CSS 6, and EcmaScript 6 (JavaScript)
 2. Create media-rich websites with a text editor that uses responsive design to adapt to the browser and device of the user
 3. Using command line tools, students will mimic real-world deployment - running local servers while prototyping their exercises + projects.
-4. Using an SFTP client, access their own server space provided by Film + Media to publish web pages + whole sites on the WWW.
+4. Using an SFTP client, access their own server space provided by Film + Media to publish web pages + whole sites on the world wide web.
 5. Consistency employ appropriate technical vocabulary, compose pseudocode to think through problems and create site maps and wireframes to map out project development
 6. Apply JavaScript libraries and API’s for web development
 7. Distinguish important characteristics of Internet Art and identify leading practitioners